 These businesses have the ability to compound our capital for years without our having to sell, pay taxes, and reinvest.
-As a bonus, because they’re riding up several S-curves they tend not to be cyclical, there is a strong secular tailwind and these businesses tend to gain and take share even in recessionary environments, as explained above.
+As a bonus, because they’re riding up several S-curves they tend not to be cyclical.
+They enjoy strong secular tailwinds and tend to win and take share even in recessionary environments.

 What are our values?

 First and foremost, honesty and integrity.
 We’re adherents of Warren Buffett’s “newspaper rule”: would you have any contemplated act appear the next day on the front page of your local paper – to be read by your spouse, children and friends – with the reporting done by an informed and critical reporter?

 We understand that the most valuable asset we have is our reputation.
 A good reputation takes a lifetime to build and a few seconds to destroy; it is like fine china: expensive to acquire, but easily broken.

 We are also relentlessly curious.
 Curious about the world, about how things work, about whether our mental models of the world can be improved, about how to better serve our clients.

 We have strong opinions, but don’t hesitate to change our minds quickly if the facts change: strong opinions, loosely held.

 Mental flexibility and open-mindedness are keys to success in our line of work.

 “In the beginner's mind there are many possibilities, but in the expert's there are few.” – Suzuki

 “Any year that passes in which you don’t destroy one of your best loved ideas is a wasted year.” – Charlie Munger